 How to tell if your dog has lice

 Lice can be seen with the naked eye, and they spend their whole lives on your pet’s body, laying eggs (nits) there, too.
-This makes it easy to diagnose, and, really, if you spend any time at all hanging out with your pet and petting her, you’d know if she had lice.
+This makes it easy to diagnose, and, really, if you spend any time at all hanging out with your pet and petting her, you’d know if she had them.
 This is not generally a sneaky pest.

 Lice are spread through direct contact with an infested animal or by contact with bedding or grooming tools that are contaminated with nits.
-Lice are more common in crowded, dirty conditions and in animals that have little human contact, but they can certainly occur in any pet who has been exposed.
+They are more common in crowded, dirty conditions and in animals that have little human contact, but they can certainly occur in any pet who has been exposed.

-Never try to treat lice on your own – always ask your veterinarian for advice, especially where topical medications are concerned.
+Never try to treat it on your own – always ask your veterinarian for advice, especially where topical medications are concerned.